tashundre/Sky-Events/README.md

 * Task Scheduler helper (```--install-task```)
 * Starlink (opt-in)
 * Email/SMS delivery (later)
+* Constellations, planets, star and other things in the sky tracking

 # Contributing
 Ideas and PRs  welcome-especailly for UX polish, weather integrations, and clean config.